Guinea-Bissau president names new prime minister 'in name of peace' | DW | 22.06.2019

-Guinea-Bissau President Jose Mario Vaz named Aristide Gomes as prime minister on Saturday, to end an impasse that has dragged on since March.
+Guinea-Bissau President Jose Mario Vaz named Aristides Gomes as prime minister on Saturday, to end an impasse that has dragged on since March.

 Since legislative elections in March, Vaz had refused to name his estranged deputy Domingos Simoes Pereira for the position.